Jakub1994/Bookwithrecepies/README.md

 - As a User, I want to be able to contact the creator in case of any issues.

 # Design:
-I tried to create a simple, fresh looking site where I could use materializedcss.
+I tried to create a simple, fresh looking site where I could use Materializedcss.
 Every page has a teal colored navigation bar on the very top with the other redirecting bottons to the rest of the sections in order to access them.
 There is also a light-green footer, where the user can find the creator's contact, and his social media profiles linked.
 1. Color Scheme: